-Rescue crews comb Iowa building collapse wreckage as number of missing unknown — live
+Rescue crews comb Iowa building collapse wreckage as number of missing unknown – live

 Search continues for survivors of horror building collapse

-Rescue crews are continuing to search the wreckage of a partially collapsed building in Davenport, Iowa - without knowing how many people could still be trapped.
+Rescue crews are continuing to search the wreckage of a partially collapsed building in Davenport, Iowa, without knowing how many people could still be trapped.

-A portion of a red brick apartment building on the city’s Main Street collapsed at around 5pm Sunday.
+A portion of a red brick apartment building on the city’s Main Street collapsed at around 5pm on Sunday.

 Photos showed at least one fourth of the units destroyed, with the building’s facade ripped off and the interior exposed.